-Investment professionals and relationship managers also participate in a co-investment program pursuant to which they acquire an interest in the Investcorp Group's investments that they manage at the Investcorp Group's Consolidated Statement of Financial Position carrying value, thereby resulting in no gain or loss to Investcorp except for any potential impairment losses on the financing provided.
+Investment professionals and relationship managers also participate in a co-investment program pursuant to which they acquire an interest in Investcorp investments that they manage at the Investcorp Consolidated Statement of Financial Position carrying value, thereby resulting in no gain or loss to Investcorp except for any potential impairment losses on the financing provided.

-Under certain legacy co-investment programs, the Group provided financing at market rates to or on behalf of eligible employees, to invest in these programs on a levered basis.
+Under certain legacy co-investment programs, Investcorp Bank provided financing at market rates to or on behalf of eligible employees, to invest in these programs on a levered basis.
 The permissible levels of leverage varied on a product to product and program to program basis.
 The aggregate remaining amount of such financing provided to or on behalf of employees as of June 30, 2018 is \$17.0 million (June 30, 2017: \$17.0 million).